ProJensen/active-directory-lab/setup/02-domain-controller.md

 # 🧩 Step 2: Configure Domain Controller

-**TL;DR**: Install AD DS on Windows Server and promote it to be a Domain Controller for lab.local.

 This step will guide you through installing Active Directory Domain Services (AD DS) and promoting the Windows Server to a Domain Controller (DC).

 ## ✅ Prerequisites